 The tailor looked at me, looked at the picture of Jimmy Fallon, looked back at me, and somehow managed to remain completely professional.
 She very politely nodded at the pictures, pointedly put my phone aside, and never referred to them again.

 Next, I needed to pick fabric for my suits, an insurmountable task given how many fabric swatches lay on the table in front of me.
 Thankfully, the tailor was very helpful with picking out great patterns and matching lining fabric with outside wool fabric.
 By the time the style and the fabric of the suits were picked, I was feeling like an ugly duckling somewhere in the middle of the transformation.
 Deep inside, I could barely contain my excitement that I was finally going to wear custom, well-made suits every day at the office.

 It’s important to note that Hoi An is much more than just tailor shops.
 In fact, such frequent tailor visits really can cut into the sightseeing.
-The ancient town of Hoi An has rich history as it served as an international trading hub for centuries and its well-preserved architecture now showcases Chinese, Japanese, and European influences.
-The Old Town was spared of bombing during the Vietnam War and is now a UNESCO World Heritage site.
-An evening in Hoi An is always a feast of color, with colorful lanterns decorating streets, fronts of the houses, restaurants, and even boats.
+Hoi An has a rich history serving as an international trading hub for centuries, and its well-preserved architecture now showcases Chinese, Japanese, and European influences.
+The Old Town was spared from bombing during the Vietnam War and is now a UNESCO World Heritage site.
+An evening in Hoi An is always a feast of color, with colorful lanterns decorating streets, houses, restaurants, and even boats.
 In the time between suit measurements, we managed to explore the streets and alleys of Hoi An, merchant houses, and colorful congregation halls.
 The town is very pretty, especially in the evening, and touristy but “touristy” in a good way as you want to be a tourist in such a beautiful and romantic place.

 That evening, we went back to the tailor shop and were greeted by the same ladies.